WebOrigami/docs/src/content/builtins/@map.md

   <figcaption>Mapped keys</figcaption>
 </div>

+### Inverse keys

+Generally speaking, a `@map` operation needs to be able to change an original key like "Alice" into a result key like `Alice.html` _and_ it must be able to go in the other direction.
+If someone asks the above mapped tree for `Bob.html`, the `@map` operation will need to change `Bob.html` into the key "Bob" in order to be able to retrieve Bob's data.

+To do this, you can provide an `inverseKey` function that turns a result key into an original key.
+As a convenience, if you do not provide your own `inverseKey` function, `@map` will provide a default `inverseKey` function for you.

+This default `inverseKey` function is not especially efficient, as it exhaustively maps each original key to see if the result matches what is being requested.
+In this example, if someone asks for `Bob.html`, the default `inverseKey` function will try mapping the original key "Alice" to `Alice.html` to see if that matches.
+It doesn't, so the function next tries mapping "Bob" to `Bob.html`.
+That does match, so it knows that the inverse of `Bob.html` is "Bob".

+For small maps, this default `inverseKey` function may be perfectly acceptable.
+For the best performance in mapping larger collections, define both the `key` and `inverseKey` functions.

 ## Transforming extensions

-The above example of changing a key's extension is very common.
+Changing a key's extension is very common.
 Mapping values often changes the type of the data, and it is useful to be able to reflect that change in type in file extensions.

 To facilitate changing extensions in a `@map`, you can supply an `extensions` option that indicates whether and how the extensions of the original tree should be changed:

 - `extensions: "md"` restricts the map to only apply to keys ending in `.md`
 - `extensions: "->html"` adds the `.html` extension to the keys in the result
 - `extensions: "md->html"` only applies the map to keys ending in `.md`, and adds the `.html` extension to keys in the result

+The `extensions` option generates a `key` and `inverseKey` functions for you.
+If you provide two extensions, like `"md->html"`, the `inverseKey` function will be much more efficient.

 In place of the `->` text, you can alternatively write a Unicode `→` Rightwards Arrow, as in `"md→html"`.
 You can optionally include the `.` in extensions: `{ extension: ".md" }`.